Herbs for Liver Support and Detox (Herbal Tea Recipes and a Liver Tincture to Clean Your Body Up Now!)

 For drinking as more of a daily tonic, just make it as you would an herbal tea.
 Prepare as above, only steep for 30 minutes to an hour.
 You'll have a nice tasty herbal tea.
 You can drink this every day.

-**NOTE: If you'd like a bit of a caffeine energizer, you can add some green tea, black tea, or oolong to your blend too!
+**NOTE: If you'd like a bit of a caffeine energizer, you can add some green tea, black tea, yerba mate, or oolong to your blend too!
+Just giving you some additional ideas!

 About the Herbs in Liver Detox Tea: